Omaha System Board of Directors

 martinks0007@gmail.com

 Karen’s practice includes documentation, information management, outcomes measurement, and dissemination of the Omaha System.
-She provided testimony for federal meetings and the Institute of Medicine.
-In 2008, she was included in the American Medical Informatics Association-Nursing Informatics Working Group's Nursing Informatics History Project.
-She received the MNRS Informatics Section Distinguished Researcher Award, and alumni awards from Methodist Hospital School of Nursing and the University of Iowa.
-In 2010, she received the Ruth B. Freeman distinguished career award from the Public Health Nursing Section of the American Public Health Association.
-Karen is the author of the 2005 Omaha System book, 5 more books, more than 150 articles and chapters, and 70 editorials.
+She is a Fellow in the American Academy of Nursing, and has provided testimony for federal meetings and the Institute of Medicine.
+In 2008, she was included in the American Medical Informatics Association-Nursing Informatics Working Group's Nursing Informatics History Project; in 2024, she contributed an update for their Listserv.
+She received the MNRS Informatics Section Distinguished Researcher Award, alumni awards from Methodist Hospital School of Nursing and the University of Iowa, and the Ruth B. Freeman distinguished career award from the Public Health Nursing Section of the American Public Health Association.
+Karen is the author of the 2005 Omaha System book, 5 more books, 70 editorials, and author/co-author of more than 150 articles and chapters.
 She will author the next Omaha System book.
 She conducts workshops, and is a co-developer of the Omaha System Website.
 She has been the chair of the Omaha System Board of Directors, and the lead co-chair of the Omaha System International Conferences since 2001.

 Karen A. Monsen, RN, PhD, FAMIA, FNAP, FAAN